Otamanzi Constituency: Politics

 Otamanzi constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+In the 2004 regional election SWAPO candidate Efraim Kuugongelwa won uncontested and became councillor after no opposition party nominated a candidate.

-In the 2015 local and regional elections SWAPO candidate Johannes Iiyambo won uncontested and became councillor after no opposition party nominated a candidate.
+In the 2015 regional elections SWAPO candidate Johannes Iiyambo won uncontested and became councillor after no opposition party nominated a candidate.
 Councillor Iiyambo (SWAPO) was reelected in the 2020 regional election.
 He obtained 3,325 votes, far ahead of Petrus Amunimwe of the Independent Patriots for Change (IPC, an opposition party formed in August 2020), who obtained 332 votes.